-If power is lost to the module for whatever reason, the module shall, at a minimum, maintain itself in a state that it can be placed back into operation when power is restored without compromise of its functionality or permanently stored data.
+If power is lost to the module for whatever reason, the module shall, at a minimum, maintain itself in a state that it can be placed back into operation when power is restored without compromise of its functionality (including security functionality) or permanently stored data.
+All requirements of this Security Policy apply when power is restored.

-The module shall maintain its secure state in the event of data input/output failures.
+The module shall maintain its secure state15 in the event of data input/output failures.
 When data input/output capability is restored, the module will resume operation in the state it was prior to the input/output failure.